Take the challenge to win up to $200!

 What is a spacecraft?

 Spacecraft are machines that do work as they travel in space.
-Your spacecraft will be a stamp-sized satellite, a femtosat, that measures its environment.
+Your spacecraft will be a thumb-sized satellite, a femtosat, that measures its environment.
 Spacecraft consist of two parts: the payload and the bus.
 The payload does the work of the mission and the bus supports the payload.
 Your payload is a sensor that measures its environment.
-Your bus includes a tiny flight computer, a radio, an antenna, and a battery that transmits the sensor’s measurements to a radio on the ground.
+Your bus includes a tiny flight computer, a battery, and a radio that transmits the sensor’s measurements to a receiver on the ground.

 How do I win the prizes?